Yueyue07/JS_Methods_For_Array_Summary/README.md

-# Methods For Array Summary in JavaScript
+#  Summary of Methods of Array in JavaScript
 Here is the summary of methods for array, which are used frequently.

 <table>